MilesMcBain/ssa_targets_workshop/README.md

 This workshop is for useRs interested in faster, smarter, and more reproducible data analysis project workflows.
-You will learn about the R package `{targets}` and why it is one of the most important tools for 'getting stuff done' with R, since the `{tidyverse}`.
+You will learn about the R package `{targets}` and why it is one of the most important tools for 'getting stuff done' with R since the `{tidyverse}`.
 The objective of this session is to jump start your `{targets}` knowledge, and walk through the process of refactoring an existing project to take advantage `{targets}`.